CaryMosley/Mod2Project/READMEdraft.md

 H_A Average price for instant booking is not the same as average price for no instant booking

-H_0 Average price for 100% response rate is the same as average price anything besides 100% response rate H_A Average price for 100% response rate is not the same as average price anything besides 100% response rate
+H_0 Average price for 100% response rate is the same as average price anything besides 100% response rate H_A Average price for 100% response rate is higher than the average price anything besides 100% response rate

 As the difference between the means for these ended up relatively low we had low cohen's d values for each and ended not being able to reject any of the null hypothesis.
 As our sample sizes were quite large we approached a power of 1 for each of these tests.